I am on a mission.

 Opting to renew and pay the flat yearly fee of $33.00 I saved almost HALF over the $4.99 per month option. $30 may not sound like a lot, but to me, it’s a half-hour massage.
 I like to think in those terms 🙂

 Hosting: I really, really, really recommend BlueHost for website hosting.
-Not only is it affordable, their customer service people are wonderful and have always helped me.
+Not only is it affordable, but their customer service people are also wonderful and have always helped me.
 Check into their hosting rates HERE.

 Your Billing System: If you are still using the old-school handwritten copy for invoices..lean closer….::SWAT!:: Try Freshbooks and I seriously considering Quickbooks.
 Chances are if your billing system is a mess, your business is losing money because of lost invoices, late invoices or services you simply forgot to bill for.